Tagged with ruby

 • heroku rake db:migrate - runs database migrations on Heroku servers

-• heroku pg:reset --db SHARED_DATABASE_URL - deletes database file
+• heroku pg:reset SHARED_DATABASE --confirm [app name] - deletes database file

 • heroku db:push - transfer an existing database to Heroku.